 What is sham contracting?

-Sham contracting is when you are engaged as if you were a contractor, but treated as if you were an employee.
+Sham contracting is when you are a contractor on paper, but in practice you are treated as if you were an employee.

 Sham contracting is illegal, and it’s used as a tool to drive down wages and conditions for everyone in your industry.